T&S B-24K Repair Kit for Spray Valves

 A leaky faucet can increase your water bill by hundreds of dollars per year.
 In fact, 1 drip/second equals about 3,000 gallons/year!
 Luckily, most causes of leaky faucets are easy to diagnose and inexpensive to repair.
 Watch this video to learn how!

-Keep your spray valve in premium working condition with the T&S B-24K repair kit!
-This repair kit includes everything you need to keep your spray valve working throughout the day.
+Keep your spray valve working properly with the T&S B-24K repair kit!
+This repair kit includes everything you need to keep your spray valve working.

 - Sprayface screw